abcdedf/system-design/kafka.md

   - Thus, partitions allow further scaling of the throughput per topic.
 - How are the server resources efficiently utilized, since the throughput requirements of topics may vary greatly?
   - Good question.
 Kafka is well designed for efficient resource utilization.
-  - Each broker can be configured to serve  N partitions, either as a leader of followers.
+  - Each broker can be configured to serve  N partitions, either as a leader or a follower for a partition.
-  - That provides great flexibility to confure a broker to be efficiently utilized.
+  - That provides great flexibility to confure a broker with
+    - one or more partition leader and
+    - one or more partition  utilizing a broker optimumly.
 - Is Kafka highly available?
   - Yes, it delivers high availability by providing the functionality of maintaining one or more replicas per partition.
   - Kafka replicates each partition to a set of separate services based on configurable replication factor.